Brian's Research Interests

 - Evolution of contractional orogenic belts and foreland, hinterland, and intermontane basins

-- Initial mountain building and plateau construction in the Andes, Tibet, Middle East, and western North America
+- Initial mountain building and plateau construction in retroarc and collisional plate-tectonic settings

 - Sediment provenance and routing systems